Apacher122/job_hunter/README.md

     docker compose up
     ```

-4. Navigate to `/root/electron/` and run:

-    ```npx electron .\main.js```

-5. Under `/root/output/`, you will see a couple things:
+4. When the server receives an API call, it creates the following files/folders under `/root/output/`:
-    - `/cover_letters/` : your cover letter drafts are here
+    - `/cover_letters/` : Contains all generated cover letter drafts, each tailored to a specific job application.
-    - `/guiding_answers/` : some help with info about the job your applying to.
+    - `/guiding_answers/` : Stores extracted or generated guiding insights to help you craft personalized applications (e.g., relevant keywords, company context, etc.).
-    - `/match_summaries/` : this directory will contain information about how well you stack up to a company you're applying to
+    - `/match_summaries/` : Contains summaries analyzing how well your current resume matches a job posting, often used to guide resume revisions.
-    - `/resumes/` : this directory has all your resumes for each company you've applied for
+    - `/resumes/` : Holds all revised resumes, typically one per company or job application.
-    - `/change-summary.md` : shows you what changes were made to the current resume.
+    - `/change-summary.md` : A human-readable markdown report summarizing all modifications made to your resume for a given job.
-    - Several LaTeX log files
+    - `*.log, *.aux, etc. (LaTeX build artifacts)`: Used internally by the LaTeX compiler for formatting your final documents—usually safe to ignore or delete after generation.

 ## Additional Info